RayYu-ChunleiYu/ABAQUS_PY_SCRIPT/README.md

 # Scripts build FEM model in ABAQUS-CAE

-Currently, there are two kinds of model
+Currently, there are two kinds of models

 ## Concrete filled steel tube (CFST)
 Load patterns: